babasahi/MarocPC/README.md

 # 🧐 Project philosophy

-> The MarocPC is XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
->
-> XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+> MarocPC is an E-Commmerce website that let you loging, logout, browse inventory, make orders and so on .
+> As an admin you can see inventory stats, clients stats, manage the database etc.

 # 📒 Wiki